On This Page

 - Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

-Monkman Provincial Park is located on the Murray River Road, 60 kilometres south of Tumbler Ridge.
+Monkman Provincial Park is located on the Kinuseo Falls Road, 60 kilometres south of Tumbler Ridge.
 Several roads provide access to this community.
-Turn south off highway 97 at Chetwynd onto Highway 29, or turn south off of Highway 97 onto highway 52 approximately 17 km west of Dawson Creek.
-Visitors travelling on Highway 2 to or from Dawson Creek can also turn south on Highway 52, near the BC/Alberta border.
+Turn south off highway 97 at Chetwynd onto highway 29, or turn south off of highway 97 onto highway 52 approximately 17 km west of Dawson Creek.
+Visitors travelling on highway 2 to or from Dawson Creek can also turn south on highway 52, near the BC/Alberta border.

 - Backcountry Campgrounds Map [PDF 2.28MB]